dipendra-mule/conducky/website/docs/user-guide/quick-start.md

 3. Accept the invitation to join the event

 **If you're starting fresh:**
-1. Visit your organization's Conducky instance
+1. Visit your organization's Conducky instance (check with your admin for the URL)
 2. Click "Register" to create a new account
 3. The first account automatically becomes a SuperAdmin